 Things like the Intermountain Institute, which I didn’t even know existed when I attended WHS, spending 4 years in Hooker Hall looking out of the windows without noticing any of the history I was surrounded with,

-Although now, because of this website, I check on their Facebook group everyday and often ask questions – and immediately plug their answers into the archive.
+Although now, because of this website, I check on their Facebook group everyday and often ask questions – and immediately plug their answers into this archive.
 There is so much history to be learned from that group – too much good stuff, too little time.

 – Email Me with any questions, comments, suggestions or just to say Hi!